Overview of applying to graduate study

 - undertaken at a recognised institution where the medium of instruction and assessment throughout the course is entirely in English.

-- three academic references (letters of recommendation)
+- three references (letters of recommendation)

 - official transcript(s) of previous university-level degrees